tytydraco/yessleep/out/Sirens_arent_like_their_folklore.md

 Once the entire basement floor was covered in water.
 It showed itself.
 A head of blond water drifted on the other side of the room.
 It stayed there for a moment.
 Not moving.
 It then started getting closer.
 But as it did.
 It grew.
 The hair showed a forehead,which showed a pair of eyes,which turned into a face,and so on.
 Once the thing was fully out of water I could almost tell exactly what it was.

 It was the woman from my dream,the woman I couldn't tell the exact features of at the bottom of the body of water I was in.
 Her eyes were covered in something,it was thick and oily.
 Her blonde hair was stained with green water and she was wearing a teal dress similar to the other girl in my dreams.
 She stood infront of me,barely a foot away.
 It became apparent she was a singing a song.
 She was singing some sort of Scottish lullaby.
 I felt more heavy.
 I felt tired almost.
-And I felt forward into her arms.
+And I fell forward into her arms.
 I sank with her as she descended into the water,and my body began to be surrounded by cold,freezing,dirty water.

 When I awoke,I was in the ocean.
 I was floating and staring into the lit night sky,and I felt content,and drifted back to sleep.

+Edit:If anyone has advice as to how to make my stories longer without seeming rushed as well,please tell me it.